How to play chord inversions on the guitar

 As you’ll see in the charts ahead, a lot of times some of the notes in the chord get doubled in a given shape.
 That is normal as long you have the right bass note.

-You can review this lesson on triads to better understand these chord structures and how use them.
+If needed, review this other lesson on triads to better understand these chord structures and how use them.

 How to read an inverted chord